Grammar Quiz

 • She bought the most expensive clothes.

-Rules of Comparative and Superlative Degree of Adjectives
+Rules of Comparative and superlative Degree of Adjectives

 The formation of the comparative and superlative degree of adjectives mostly depends on the ending of the positive degree.
 But with many adjectives, we can form their comparative and superlative without any specified rules for their formation.